Maybe I Do: Plot

 When Allen and his parents arrive, there is extreme awkwardness, although the double affairs are still secret.
 Monica goes with Howard to get the drinks, and continues to threaten him.
-Grace walks outside under the guise of showing Sam the house grounds and he tries to convince her that they had a strong connection, that it was fate, and that they need to pursue a relationship.
-She wants to fight for her marriage.
+Grace walks outside under the guise of showing Sam the house grounds.
+There, he tries to convince her they have a strong connection, that it was fate, and that they need to pursue a relationship.
+Grace wants to fight for her marriage.

 Michelle and Allen continue talking the pros and cons of getting married.
 The conversation ends with her concluding that his negative view of marriage is based on his parents’ failing relationship.
+In front of all four parents, Michelle asks Allen to trust in the now, to not fear that things could end badly and take a leap of faith with her.

-In front of all four parents, Michelle asks Allen to trust in the now and not fear that things could end badly, to take a leap of faith with her.
-She leaves the room, and he soon follows after encouragement from both fathers.
+Michelle leaves the room, and Allen soon follows after encouragement from both fathers.
 Left alone, Monica starts to reveal her affair with Howard.
-However, Grace and Sam guiltily confess about meeting the previous night, and Monica smugly talks about her affair with Howard, who then begs Grace for forgiveness.
+However, Grace and Sam guiltily confess about meeting up the previous night, and Monica smugly talks about her affair with Howard, who then begs Grace for forgiveness.

 Upset, Grace goes outside, while Sam and Howard compare info about their infidelities.
 Howard explains that theirs was purely physical whereas Sam explains theirs was purely cerebral.
 They start to fistfight, but soon are hugging.
 Howard considers both his wife and Sam are better people than him.
-Monica follows Grace and tells Howard was never that lost and that their marriage could still be saved.
+Monica follows Grace and insists Howard was never that lost and that their marriage could still be saved.

 The men join them outside.
-Howard said it was the last and only time he cheated on her, which Monica corroborates.
+Howard says it was the last and only time he cheated on her, which Monica corroborates.
 Grace is hurt that he had sought solace in another's arms, rather than talking with her.
-When she leaves in tears, Sam encourages Howard to go after her as she believes her best possible happy ending is with him.
+When she leaves in tears, Sam encourages Howard to go after her as he believes her best possible happy ending is with him.

 Sam and Monica start talking once they are alone.
 He had always felt she is more interesting than him, that she is an unstoppable force, and he has stayed because of their son.
 Meeting Grace, he now sees he could love again.

 Michelle and Allen write their own vows and marry.
-Afterwards we see Sam and Monica part ways, while Howard and Grace have rediscovered their passion for each other.
+Afterwards we see Sam and Monica have parted ways, while Howard and Grace have rediscovered their passion for each other.